SuaMusica/stac/website/docs/actions/snack_bar.md

 # SnackBar

-Mirai snakBar allows you to show the Flutter SnackBar using JSON.
+Mirai snackBar allows you to show the Flutter SnackBar using JSON.
 To know more about the SnackBar widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/SnackBar-class.html).

 ## SnackBar Properties